Domestic Violence Attorneys Morris County, NJ

 Contact our Morristown Final Restraining Order Lawyers Today

-At Townsend, Tomaio & Newmark, our family attorneys have seen just about every variety of claimant and defendant walk through out doors in over half a century of combined time practicing law in New Jersey towns including Chester, Morristown, Chatham, Mendham, Harding and the greater Morris County area.
+At Townsend, Tomaio & Newmark, our family attorneys have seen just about every variety of claimant and defendant walk through our doors in over half a century of combined time practicing law in New Jersey.
 It is disheartening to be falsely accused of any wrongdoing, particularly when the accusations are as serious and damaging as domestic violence.
 Lean on our experience to quickly resolve your case and publicly clear your good name once and for all.